Coupe: Definition

-A coupe is a fixed-roof car with a sloping rear roofline and one or two rows of seats.
-However, there is some debate surrounding whether a coupe must have two doors for passenger egress or whether cars with four doors can also be considered coupes.
-This debate has arisen since the early 2000s, when four-door cars such as the Mazda RX-8 and Mercedes-Benz CLS-Class have been marketed as "four-door coupes" or "quad coupes", although the Rover P5 was a much earlier example, with a variant introduced in 1962 having a lower, sleeker roofline marketed as the Rover P5 Coupé.
+A coupé is a fixed-roof car with a sloping rear roofline and one or two rows of seats.
+However, there is some debate surrounding whether a coupe must have two doors for passenger egress or whether cars with four doors can also be considered coupés.
+This debate has arisen since the early 2000s, when four-door cars such as the Mazda RX-8 and Mercedes-Benz CLS-Class have been marketed as "four-door coupés" or "quad coupés", although the Rover P5 was a much earlier example, with a variant introduced in 1962 having a lower, sleeker roofline marketed as the Rover P5 Coupé.

-In the 1940s and 1950s, coupes were distinguished from sedans by their shorter roof area and sportier profile.
-Similarly, in more recent times, when a model is sold in both coupe and sedan body styles, generally the coupe is sportier and more compact.
+In the 1940s and 1950s, coupés were distinguished from sedans by their shorter roof area and sportier profile.
+Similarly, in more recent times, when a model is sold in both coupé and sedan body styles, generally the coupe is sportier and more compact.
+There have been a number of two-door sedans built as well, a bodystyle the French call a coach.

 The 1977 version of International Standard ISO 3833—Road vehicles - Types - Terms and definitions—defines a coupe as having two doors (along with a fixed roof, usually with limited rear volume, at least two seats in at least one row and at least two side windows).
-On the other hand, the United States Society of Automotive Engineers publication J1100 does not specify the number of doors, instead defining a coupe as having a rear interior volume of less than 33 cuft.
+On the other hand, the United States Society of Automotive Engineers publication J1100 does not specify the number of doors, instead defining a coupé as having a rear interior volume of less than 33 cuft.

-The definition of coupe started to blur when manufacturers began to produce cars with a 2+2 body style (which have a sleek, sloping roofline, two doors, and two functional seats up front, plus two small seats in the back).
+The definition of coupé started to blur when manufacturers began to produce cars with a 2+2 body style (which have a sleek, sloping roofline, two doors, and two functional seats up front, plus two small seats in the back).

-Some manufacturers also blur the definition of a coupe by applying this description to models featuring a hatchback or a rear cargo area access door that opens upwards.
+Some manufacturers also blur the definition of a coupé by applying this description to models featuring a hatchback or a rear cargo area access door that opens upwards.
 Most often also featuring a fold-down back seat, the hatchback or liftback layout of these cars improves their practicality and cargo room.

 Horse-drawn carriages

-The coupe body style originated from the berline horse-drawn carriage.
+The coupe carriage body style originated from the berline horse-drawn carriage.
 The coupe version of the berline was introduced in the 18th century as a shortened ("cut") version with no rear-facing seat.
-Normally, a coupe had a fixed glass window in the front of the passenger compartment.
-The coupe was considered an ideal vehicle for women to use to go shopping or to make social visits.
+Normally, a coupé had a fixed glass window in the front of the passenger compartment.
+The coupé was considered an ideal vehicle for women to use to go shopping or to make social visits.